mohammad-suliman/zoom-enhancements/readme.md

 ## An Important note

-Currently the feature of custom alerts mode where the user can choose which alerts they want to have and which not works with Zoom only when the user interface language is set to english.
+Currently, the feature of custom alerts mode (where the user can choose which alerts they want to have and which not) works with Zoom only when the user interface language is set to english.